 2. Memorandum of Agreement (MOA) – Foreign Language

 Rosati explained that we’re in the early discussion stages on this MOA, which was signed last week by four universities (Southeast, Missouri State University, Missouri Western State University, and the University of Central Missouri).
 He expects to see more formal details over the next few months.
-Along with the MOA, the Department of Foreign Languages and Anthropology is planning to change to one major, BA Global Cultures and Languages, while eliminating the BA French, BA German, BA Spanish, and BA Anthropology majors.
+Along with the MOA, the Department of Modern Languages, Anthropology and Geography is planning to change to one major, BA Global Cultures and Languages, while eliminating the BA French, BA German, BA Spanish, and BA Anthropology majors.
 The Department is also proposing to change their name to the Department of Global Cultures and Languages.
 More information will follow as details are worked out.

 3. Statewide Program Review Update

 Rosati explained that MDHE has asked all institutions to respond to a list of low completers.
 A handout was distributed that showed a timeline that MDHE developed, and a summary document of what Southeast reported to MDHE regarding our list of low completers.
 Rosati stated that some institutions have up to 15 program deletions, and he expects statewide for there to be about 60 program deletions.

 1. Special Academic Council Meeting – Tuesday, November 16, 2010